craigmulligan/nawr/README.md

 npm run dev
 ```

+### Deploying

+**NOTE**: NB: When `nawr` hits the quota for maximum RDS instances (40).
+It will delete the oldest one to make room for more.
+If you have RDS databases that aren't managed by nawr should you enable **deletion protection** for all of them.

 #### Required Environment Variables

 Before deploying set the following environment variables in you're vercel project settings dashboard: